+Sponsorships for a Cause.
 This year, BankCom has been actively involved in sponsoring initiatives aimed at supporting various social causes including education, children's rights, and healthcare.
-This involvement began in April with a donation of Php 9,000 to the Rotary Club of Makati Dasmariñas (RCMD).
+This involvement began in April with a donation to the Rotary Club of Makati Dasmarinas (RCMD).
 The funds were designated for medical assistance, counseling services, basic needs provision, and environmental care.
-The Bank contributed Php 20,000 to San Roque National High School's Brigada Eskwela program in October.
+The Bank contributed to San Roque National High School's Brigada Eskwela program in October.
 This program, conducted annually, seeks to improve Philippine public school facilities by engaging the community in volunteer efforts.
 The goal is to create safe and conducive learning environments for students through collective action.
-In November, a Php 20,000 donation was given to PhilAm International Nourishment of Youth, Inc. (P.I.N.O.Y., Inc.), an organization committed to enhancing the lives of underprivileged and abused children through various means including educational support, counseling, and recreational programs.
+In November, a sum was given to PhilAm International Nourishment of Youth, Inc. (P.I.N.O.Y., Inc.), an organization committed to enhancing the lives of underprivileged and abused children through various means including educational support, counseling, and recreational programs.